-But did not provide anything of substance to support that it is effective.
+But did not provide anything of substance to support that it is effective, IE that it lives up to the stated promise of "making positive real-world impact".

-Reading the report of a 2019 attempt LAPFF made to engage with suppliers arming Saudi Arabia's bombardment of Yemen, is very helpful in understanding how little is possible to achieve and more recent reports merely show that nothing has changed.
+Reading the report of a 2019 attempt LAPFF made19 to engage with suppliers arming Saudi Arabia's bombardment of Yemen, is very helpful in understanding how little is possible to achieve and more recent reports20 merely show that nothing has changed.